profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.9.8 =
+* Added support for custom fields in new user admin notification.
+* Fixed bug where empty placeholder value return the placeholder in new user admin notification
+* Added more filters.
+* Fixed issue with data containing & not saving/reflecting after saving

 = 2.9.7 =
 * Added contextual display of custom fields options.